3.2. Commands

 By default the documentation will be put in ./haddocks folder, this can be modified with the --output flag.

-This command supports two primary modes: building a self contained directory (by specifying --local flag) or documentation that links to hackage (with --hackage flag).
-Both options imply: --quickjump, --gen-index, --gen-contents and --hyperlinked-source.
+This command supports two primary modes: building a self contained directory (which is the default mode) or documentation that links to hackage (with --hackage flag).

 In both cases the html index as well as quickjump index will include all terms and types defined in any of the local packages, but not ones that are included in any of the dependencies.
 But note that if you navigate to a dependency, you will have access to its quickjump index.